Ford Motor Company: Operations

 Ford has had manufacturing operations worldwide, including in the United States, Canada, Mexico, China, India, the United Kingdom, Germany, Turkey, Brazil, Argentina, Australia, and South Africa.
 Ford also helped the Soviet Union to construct Russian automaker GAZ.

 North America

 In May 2010, Ford reported that its sales increased 23% for the month, and that 37% of its sales came from fleet sales.
 In June 2010, sales to individual customers at dealerships increased 13% while fleet sales rose by 32%.
 In the first seven months of 2010, fleet sales of Ford for the same period rose 35% to 386,000 units while retail sales increase 19%.
 Fleet sales account for 39 percent of Chrysler's sales and 31 percent for GM's.

+In 2025, Ford reported higher automobile sales due to stronger demand for its hybrid models and affordable pickup truck.
+Sales rose by 6% year-on-year.